Business Hours

 • Volumes: 13

-On March 25, 1977, Pope Paul VI named Joseph Ratzinger Archbishop of Munich and Freising, and on June 27 of that same year was elevated to Cardinal.
-In November 1981, Ratzinger was summoned by Pope John Paul II to Rome, where he was named Prefect of the Congregation for the Doctrine of the Faith, President of the Pontifical Biblical Commission, and President of the International Theological Commission.
+On March 25, 1977, Pope Paul VI named him Archbishop of Munich and Freising, and on June 27 of that same year he was made a Cardinal.
+In November 1981, he was summoned by Pope John Paul II to Rome, where he was named Prefect of the Congregation for the Doctrine of the Faith, President of the Pontifical Biblical Commission, and President of the International Theological Commission.

 On April 19, 2005, Cardinal Joseph Ratzinger was elected to be the 265th pope.
 He took the name Benedict XVI, after St. Benedict of Nursia.
-Since that time, he has continued to receive worldwide respect and has been a spiritual influence to Christians and non-Christians alike.
+As pope, he received worldwide respect and was a spiritual influence to Christians and non-Christians alike.
+In 2013, he resigned the papacy, becoming the first pope to do so in since the fifteenth century.
+He retired to a monastery in the Vatican Gardens, where he continues to study and write.